Sigma Alpha Epsilon Fraternity Service Center is dedicated to building working relationships and connections with our campus partners.

+We sincerely value your dedication to the on-campus fraternity/sorority community and all you do to promote the success of fraternity/sorority life as a whole.
+We look forward to working and connecting with you about our chapter on your campus!
 Our Mission is to advance the highest standards of friendship, scholarship, leadership, and service for our members throughout life.
 The True Gentleman is our creed that we expect our members to uphold and emulate.

-Brothers from the Start
+Brothers from the start

 Sigma Alpha Epsilon proudly eliminated “pledging” in 2014.
 We do not see the value of class distinction, and it does not build brotherhood.
 Today, our potential new members are issued an invitation, or a “bid,” for membership and are to be initiated as full members within 96 hours of its acceptance.
 We do not condone hazing of any kind.
 If we are alerted to its occurrence, we take every action possible to hold individuals and/or chapters accountable while helping correct the course.
-If you see, hear, or become aware of any accusation of misconduct or behavior that you believe to be inconsistent with our policies and procedures, please reach out to the Chapter Services Consultant assigned to your institution.
-Our goal is to be #1 in relationships with our campus partners so we can address issues and collaborate to ensure that our members and the students on your campus are safe.

-Member education
+Member Education

 All Sigma Alpha Epsilon chapters are required to follow our standard member education program.
 The Phoenix Member Education Program consists of Member Onboarding and Brother-to-Brother Lessons.
 Member Onboarding offers programming for Candidates for Membership and initiated members.
 Initiated members welcome the new members into the Chapter or Emerging Chapter and reflect on their membership thus far.
 Brother-to-Brother Lessons are continuing education sessions meant for all brothers of the Chapter or Emerging Chapter.
 These lessons are facilitated by the Member Educator or other chapter officers at chapter meetings.
-Chapters must complete 18 Brother-to-Brother Lessons each year (9 each semester or 6 each quarter).
-A lesson scheduling worksheet is provided in the back of the Phoenix Member Education Manual to help them plan and organize lessons for the term.
-Chapters can substitute and utilize campus resources or other programming as Brother-to Brother Lessons as long as they fall within one of the six categories: Ritual and the Fraternity, Scholarship and Academics, Leadership and Campus, Diversity, Equity, & Inclusion, Health and Safety, and Service and Community.
-More details about the Phoenix Member Education Program, including the full Phoenix Member Education Manual, can be found on the Member Education page of our website.

 Member Safety